StevenFewster/BlogPosts/Cocktails/2014-08-05--j-is-for-julep/index.md

 ## The verdict

 As you can see, that's a lot of ice for not much liquid.
 I probably did something wrong.
-I had a quick sip and the mint and gin worked well together but not having any straws (and oversight I really need to correct) it wasn't exactly practical to drink.
+I had a quick sip and the mint and gin worked well together but not having any straws (an oversight I really need to correct) it wasn't exactly practical to drink.
 It also would have  been a lot nicer in the blazing sun of a week or two ago as opposed to the evening following a bit of a drizzly day.
 It probably would be better with a verandah to sit on too!

 As it was, I ended up topping up with some Indian tonic water to make it in to a longer drink, and essentially a slightly more elaborate pink gin and tonic.
 Which was lovely!
 Looking forward to trying some of the other Botanical Gin that I picked up and having a go at an Elderflower Tom Collins, which I might shoe-horn in to "T".